consuegs/top_analysis/README.md

 Add `<module>` to the list in `src/modules/CMakeLists.txt`

 ## Running on condor ##
 The `distributions`, `bTagEff` and `triggerEff` modules can be executed in multiple condor jobs.
-One job corresponds to one sample file (defined in `config.ini`).
+One job corresponds to one sample file (defined in `config*.ini`).
 The scripts for submitting the jobs can be found in `multiprocess/`.
 Attention: The output hists are saved in an additional folder `output/multiHists/` (in case of the distributions module) and have to be merged before plotting.
+For a new user to use the submission option a corresponding user config in `users/` has to be created.
 ...